-The transition of tissue and organ transplantation from an exercise in futility to tenuous practicality involved a surprisingly small number of advances that were interspersed with ong periods of frustration.
-After Medawar's demonstration in 1944 that rejection was an immunological event,^{3,4} a logical ind inevitable question was, why not protect the organ allo-;raft by weakening the immune system?
-This idea was tested n rabbits in 1950-1951 with cortisone 63,64 and total-body iradiation.72 Both prolonged skin graft survival for only a few ays.
+The transition of tissue and organ transplantation from an exercise in futility to tenuous practicality involved a surprisingly small number of advances that were interspersed with long periods of frustration.
+After Medawar's demonstration in 1944 that rejection was an immunological event,^{3,4} a logical and inevitable question was, why not protect the organ allograft by weakening the immune system?
+This idea was tested in rabbits in 1950-1951 with cortisone^{63,64} and totalbody irradiation (TBI).72 Both prolonged skin graft survival for only a few days.

-Neither these results, nor those reported with cortisone a 1952 by Cannon and Longmire65 in a chicken skin graft 10del, generated much optimism.
-However, the Cannonongmire report contained three observations that, in retropect, presaged not only the acquired neonatal tolerance prouced by Billingham, Brent, and Medawar the following year, but also the most important clinical advances in transplantation of the succeeding decades.
+Neither these results nor those reported with cortisone in 1952 by Cannon and Longmire65 in a chicken skin graft mcdel, generated much optimism.
+However, the Cannon-Longmire report contained three observations that, in retrospect, presaged not only the acquired neonatal tolerance produced by Billingham, Brent, and Medawar the following year, but also the most important clinical advances in transplantation of the succeeding decades.
 First, skin grafts exchanged between 1-day-old chicks of different breeds had a high rate of initial engraftment and a 6% incidence of permanent take.
 Second, the window of neonatal opportunity was gone by 4 days.
-Third, and most important, the percent of permanent engraftment of neonatally transplanted skin was increased to more than 20% by a course of cortisone, with no increase of mortality.
+Third, and most important, the percentage of permanent engraftment of neonatally transplanted skin was increased to more than 20% by a course of cortisone with no increase of mortality.

-The significance of the third observation was recognized by Cannon and Longmire, who wrote: "Although the cortisone did not entirely prevent a reaction in the homograft, it did decrease the incidence of reaction.
-Even more important, the increased incidence of reaction (sic) free grafts appeared to maintain itself after the drug was discontinued.
-This phenomenon is one which up to the present time has not been found in homograft experiments on mammals and humans."
+The significance of the third observation was recognized by Cannon and Longmire, who wrote:

+Although the cortisone did not entirely prevent a reaction in the homograft, it did decrease the incidence of reaction.
+Even more important, the increased incidence of reaction [sic] free grafts appeared to maintain itself after the drug was discontinued.
+This phenomenon is one which up to the present time has not been found in homograft experiments on mammals and humans.

-Despite a confirmatory follow-up study in 1957,73 the neglected Cannon-Longmire article faded quickly from the collective memory of both basic scientists and clinicians.
-In contrast, the achievement of acquired neonatal tolerance by Billingham, Brent, and Medawar in 1953^{5,9} ignited interest in transplantation as never before.
+Despite a 1957 confirmatory follow-up study,73 the neglected Cannon-Longmire article faded quickly from the collective memory of both basic scientists and clinicians.
+In contrast, the 1953 achievement of acquired neonatal tolerance by Billingham, Brent, and Medawar^{5,9} ignited interest in transplantation as never before.
 Two years later, Main and Prehn74 attempted to simulate in adult mice the environment that allowed the acquisition of neonatal tolerance.
-The three steps were first, to cripple the immune system with supralethal total-body irradiation (TBI); next, to replace it with albeneic bone marrow (producing a hematolymphopoietic beneic and finally, to engraft skin from the same inbred bineral; and for the bone marrow.
+The three steps were first to cripple the immune system with supralethal TBI; next to replace it with allogeneic bone marrow (producing a hematolymphopoietic chimera); and finally to engraft skin from the same inbred strain as the donor of the bone marrow.

-The experiments were successful,74 but as in the neonanolerance model, lethal GVHD could be avoided only when plitoterance "weak" histocompatibility barriers.75 Applying there were Applying the chimerism strategy for kidney transplantation in beagle the comperstown, New York, Mannick et al.76 reported ogs meal allograft function in a supralethally irradiated regood to that also was given donor bone marrow and was a cipient that also was given donor bone marrow and was a epient in and was a sentential lived for 73 days ternatory in a second s better this kind of outcome depended on the identity of the dog lymphocyte antigens (DLA),^{77,78} an accidental DLA match was suspected in retrospect to have been present in Mannick's experiment.
-Efforts by Hume et al.79 and subsequently by Rapaport80 and others to broaden the range of acceptable hiswincompatibility inevitably led to lethal GVHD, rejection, or both.
+The experiments were successful,74 but as in the neonatal tolerance model, lethal GVHD could be avoided only when there were "weak" histocompatibility barriers.75 Applying the chimerism strategy for kidney transplantation in beagle dogs in Cooperstown, New York, Mannick et al.76 reported good renal allograft function in a supralethally irradiated recipient that also was given donor bone marrow and was a hematolymphopoietic chimera; the animal lived for 73 days before dying of pneumonia.
+Because it was demonstrated later that this kind of outcome depended on the identity of the dog lymphocyte antigens (DLAs),^{77,78} an accidental DLA match was suspected in retrospect to have been present in Mannick's experiment.
+Efforts by Hume et al.79 and subsequently by Rapaport and coworkers80 and others to broaden the range of acceptable histoincompatibility inevitably led to lethal GVHD, rejection, or both.